The very faint X-ray transient Swift J174610-290018 at the Galactic center: Past outbursts and detections

-In order to search for any spectral softening during the burst, we divided it into three intervals highlighted in Fig.~\ref{fig:flare_100}.
-We then fitted the spectrum in each interval; the best parameters are reported in Table~\ref{tab:typeI}.
+To search for any spectral softening during the burst, we divided it into three intervals highlighted in Fig.~\ref{fig:flare_100}.
+We then fit the spectrum in each interval; the best parameters are reported in Table~\ref{tab:typeI}.
 A softening of the spectrum is identified, consistent with the typical behavior of type I X-ray bursts.
 To verify that the spectrum is not excessively affected by the pile-up effect during the $t_1$ interval, we performed the analysis again, selecting only single-pattern events ("PATTERN==0" in the SAS \texttt{evselect} function).
 The results are consistent within the statistical uncertainties.

-Type I bursts which reach Eddington luminosity can be exploited as standard candles to determine the distance to the NS-LMXB.
-This kind of type I bursts present photospheric radius expansion, and result in a bolometric peak luminosity of $L_{\mathrm{bol}} \simeq 3.8 \times 10^{38}$ erg s$^{-1}$ \citep{Kuulkers2003}.
-The burst of 2004, that has no evidence of photospheric radius expansion, is much fainter.
-The peak lies within the $t_1$ interval, as shown in Fig.~\ref{fig:flare_100} and the count rate of the peak is about twice the mean count rate measured during $t_1$.
-Assuming that the source is located at the GC (distance of 8.2 kpc), the luminosity in the 2-10 keV band during $t_1$ is $L_{2-10}= (7 \pm 1)\times10^{35} $ erg s$^{-1}$, which translates into a bolometric luminosity peak luminosity of $L_{\mathrm{bol}}\sim 10^{37} $ erg s$^{-1}$, computed in the energy range 0.1-100 keV.
+Type I bursts that reach Eddington luminosity can be exploited as standard candles to determine the distance to the NS-LMXB.
+This kind of type I burst presents photospheric radius expansion and has a bolometric peak luminosity ($L_{\mathrm{bol}}$) of $\simeq 3.8 \times 10^{38}$ erg s$^{-1}$ \citep{Kuulkers2003}.
+The burst of 2004, for which there is no evidence of photospheric radius expansion, is much fainter.
+The peak lies within the $t_1$ interval, as shown in Fig.~\ref{fig:flare_100}, and the count rate of the peak is about twice the mean count rate measured during $t_1$.
+Assuming that the source is located at the GC (distance of 8.2 kpc), the luminosity in the 2--10 keV band during $t_1$ is $L_{2-10}= (7 \pm 1)\times10^{35} $ erg s$^{-1}$, which translates into a bolometric peak luminosity of $L_{\mathrm{bol}}\sim 10^{37} $ erg s$^{-1}$, computed in the energy range 0.1--100 keV.